serpapi/google-search-results-ruby/README.md

 pp archive_search
 ```

-it prints the search from the archive.
+Finally, the search from the archive is printed in the terminal.

 ### Account API